BAJAJ FINSERV DIRECT LIMITED

 In the case of an immediate annuity, you purchase the plan by paying a lump sum amount.
 In return, you receive a monthly pension for life starting from the immediately succeeding month.

 In the case of a deferred annuity, you purchase the plan through a lump sum payment or via regular premium payments.
 However, you don't receive the pension immediately.
-Instead, you receive it only after a specified period of time has elapsed.
+Instead, you receive it only after a specified period has elapsed.

 Life insurance providers offer annuities and provide above-average returns along with a life cover.
+This makes them an attractive choice for retirement-focused investors seeking low risk investments that offer lifetime income.

 Municipal Bonds

+SEBI mandates credit ratings and disclosures for municipal bonds.
 The tenure for municipal bonds is usually around 3 years, with the interest rates being near the prevailing market rates.
 With these bonds, you can choose to receive the interest on your investment periodically or on maturity with the principal amount.

 Certificate of Deposit (CDs)